Notre-Dame-des-Bois

 Located in the Appalachians, it lies at 555 metres in altitude, making it one of the highest towns in Quebec.
 Mont-Mégantic National Park is located in Notre-Dame-des-Bois and is one of the biggest tourism draws to the region.

+Attractions

+The Mont-Mégantic National Park is located in this municipality.
+On top of Mont Mégantic is located Mont Mégantic Observatory which houses the second largest telescope in Eastern Canada.